decred/dcrdocs/docs/getting-started/obtaining-dcr.md

 This article discusses some of the ways a user can acquire Decred coins.

-The four basic ways are:
+The five basic ways are:

 * Purchase Decred for BTC Through an Exchange
 * PoW Mine for Decred
 * PoS Mine for Decred (this requires you to already have some Decred)
+* Contribute to Decred
 * Sell / Trade Goods or Services with someone who already has Decred.

 ## **<i class="fa fa-info-circle"></i> Purchasing Decred**